-The articles published by First Person Scholar encourage players—be them developers, scholars, critics, or enthusiasts—to consider alternatives to popular interpretations of games, game play, and games culture.
-Through this discourse FPS seeks to establish and sustain a critical conversation amongst those producing and playing games, demonstrating in the process that the player is a figure capable of enriching and challenging our understanding of games and what they are capable of.
+The articles published by FPS encourage players—be them developers, scholars, critics, or enthusiasts—to consider alternatives to popular interpretations of games, game play, and games culture.
+Through this discourse FPS seeks to establish and sustain a critical conversation amongst those producing and playing games, demonstrating in the process that the player is a figure capable of enriching and challenging our understanding of games and of what they are capable.

 FPS commands a stable readership of roughly 5000 unique monthly visitors and growing, with large international followings in India, Brazil, China, countries in the Middle East, and more.
 We have at least 1,000 active readers in 27 different countries, and readerships in the hundreds growing in more than 50 other countries.
-Our commitment to publishing rigorous, accessible, and inclusive research was also recently recognized by the Ivy Plus Libraries Confederation; FPS is part of the Digital Gaming Communities Web Archive, which sees our work included in the library collections at Brown, the University of Chicago, Columbia, Cornell, Dartmouth, Duke, Harvard, Johns Hopkins, MIT, the University of Pennsylvania, Princeton, Stanford, and Yale.
+Our commitment to publishing rigorous, accessible, and inclusive research was also recently recognized by the Ivy Plus Libraries Confederation in their Digital Gaming Communities Web Archive.
+FPS work is included in the library collections at Brown, the University of Chicago, Columbia, Cornell, Dartmouth, Duke, Harvard, Johns Hopkins, MIT, the University of Pennsylvania, Princeton, Stanford, and Yale.